gravitational/shared-workflows/bot/README.md

 Will create backport Pull Requests (if requested) when a Pull Request is merged.

 The branches targeted by the backports are controlled by the `backport/*` labels

+### verify

+Checks that the PR meets specific requirements.

+For example, ensures that cloud migrations have a valid timestamp.

+### exclude-flakes

+Looks at PR comments to determine which Go tests can be omitted from flaky test detection for the specified PR.